From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models: The flashing process

-\paragraph{Proof of Lemma~\ref{theo-coupling}.} For each positive integer $N$, we build a coupling between $A(N)$ and $A^*(N)$.
+For each positive integer $N$, we build a coupling between $A(N)$ and $A^*(N)$.
 We first describe the main features of our coupling in words.
-Its precise definition is postponed to the Appendix.
+Its precise definition is postponed to the \hyperref[app]{Appendix}.